-Another line of works corresponds to optimization-based methods.
-Meyer~\etal~\cite{Meyer_2023} use a point contraction algorithm to extract skeletons of leafless cherry trees.
-Works using graph-based approaches have shown to extract skeletal structures even in the presence of noise for trees~\cite{10.1145/1289603.1289610, livny2010automatic}.
-A recent deep learning-based approach uses a sparse convolutional neural network to estimate the medial axis of a tree~\cite{dobbs2023smart}.
-Given a point cloud of a plant with an initial extracted skeleton, Chaudhury~\etal~\cite{Chaudhury2020.02.15.950519} propose a stochastic optimization to refine the initial skeleton by estimating point transformations.
+\paragraph{Skeletonization} One line of work, discussed above, extracts skeletons as one part of a pipeline to reconstruct the plant~\cite{du2019adtree, plant-recon, 5246837, TreePartNet21, 10.1145/1289603.1289610}.
+Other approaches use optimization-based methods.
+Meyer~\etal~\cite{Meyer_2023} use a point contraction algorithm to extract skeletons of leafless trees.
+Graph-based approaches have shown to extract skeletal structures even in the presence of noise~\cite{10.1145/1289603.1289610, livny2010automatic}.
+A recent deep learning-based approach estimates the medial axis of a tree~\cite{dobbs2023smart}.
+Given a point cloud of a plant with an initial extracted skeleton, Chaudhury~\etal~\cite{Chaudhury2020.02.15.950519} refine the skeleton.

-All discussed methods require a leafless input point cloud to estimate the skeleton.
-When leaves are present in the input point cloud, these methods estimate skeletal structures inside of the leaves, thereby adding noise to the output.
-Since our method outputs a segmented parameterized representation of the plant, extracting the skeleton of a leafy input plant does not pose additional challenges.
-We experimentally compare our method to one successful approach from each category for which code is available, namely~\cite{10.1145/1289603.1289610,livny2010automatic, Chaudhury2020.02.15.950519}.
+All discussed methods require leafless input.
+When leaves are present, skeletal structures are estimated inside the leaves, resulting in noisy output.
+Our method allows to extract skeletons with or without leaves.
+We experimentally compare our method to one successful approach from each category for which code is available~\cite{10.1145/1289603.1289610,livny2010automatic, Chaudhury2020.02.15.950519}.

-\paragraph{Segmentation} Segmenting different organs from point clouds of plants is critical for phenotyping on both semantic and instance levels.
-Both learning and optimization-based techniques were proposed in the literature to segment a plant into organs.
+\paragraph{Segmentation} Both learning and optimization-based techniques can segment a plant into organs.
 Mirande~\etal~\cite{mirande2022graph} propose a graph-based optimization approach with botanical knowledge refinement for semantic and instance segmentation.
-Wahabzada~\etal~\cite{2015article} present an unsupervised data-driven method using histogram clustering in a Euclidean space.
+Wahabzada~\etal~\cite{2015article} present an unsupervised data-driven method.
 For supervised learning methods, a benchmark for plant organ segmentation~\cite{turgut2022segmentation} has been released based on the ROSE-X dataset~\cite{Dutagaci2020ROSEXAA}.
 More complex deep learning architectures designed for organ segmentation lead to accurate results~\cite{LI2022243, TURGUT2022138, psegnet2022}.
-We compare our method experimentally to two of these successful approaches~\cite{LI2022243, psegnet2022}.
+We compare our method to the two generally applicable approaches~\cite{LI2022243, psegnet2022}.